New mask orders in Kansas as Delta variant spreads like ‘wildfire’

 TOPEKA, Kan.
-(KSNT) — Kansas Governor Laura Kelly is backing the CDC’s updated guidance for people who are fully vaccinated.
+(KSNT) – Kansas Gov. Laura Kelly is backing the CDC’s updated guidance for people who are fully vaccinated.

-In a press conference on Wednesday, the governor announced that anyone entering state buildings will be required to wear a mask starting Monday, as coronavirus cases increase and the Delta variant surges.
+In a press conference on Wednesday, she announced that anyone entering state buildings would be required to wear a mask starting Monday, as coronavirus cases increase and the Delta variant surges.

 “Low vaccine rates have allowed the twice as contagious Delta variant to spread like wildfire,” Gov. Kelly said.